-We all try our hardest to reduce mold growth or mold exposure in our homes.
+We all try our hardest to reduce in-home mold growth or mold exposure in our homes.
 Try as we might, mold can find its way in through our windows, vents, or heating/cooling systems without our knowledge.
 We ourselves can even bring it inside on our clothing or shoes – our pets can also be carrying culprits.
-That said, these uncontrollable factors can make it pretty difficult to avoid mold in our everyday lives but, luckily, there are ways to reduce your exposure to mold.
+That said, these uncontrollable factors can make it pretty difficult to avoid mold in our everyday lives but, luckily, there are ways to reduce your in-home mold growth.

 Mold loves moisture.
 Without moisture, there’s no mold growth so it’s essential to keep your home dry and free from water.
 Mold also tends to thrive around leaks in roofs, windows, and pipes.
 Sometimes, you can even see it on surfaces, appearing like spots of many different colors with a musty smell.
 It can show on cardboard, ceiling tiles, wood, paint, wallpaper, insulation, drywall, carpet, and fabric.
 But, despite our best efforts, it’s possible to still expose your home to mold and fuel growth accidentally.
 So, if you have mold, you’re going to want to remove it.
 Here are some tips for mold remediation, removal, and prevention so you can say goodbye to mold in your home.